Skip to main content

 • Our Center for Health & Counseling is open to staff, faculty, and students who need support and are impacted by this court ruling.

-• If you have questions about your immigration case or to even determine if you can pursue a case with USCIS, visit one of our Immigration Help Sites @ the West Valley Center.
+• If you have questions about your immigration case or to even determine if you can pursue a case with USCIS, visit one of our Immigration Help Sites @ the West Valley Center

-Upcoming dates are:
+Upcoming dates for Spring 2025 are:

-• May 22, 2024
+• May 28

 For more information, visit the S.J.
 Quinney School of Law Pro Bono Initiative calendar.